Impregilo shareholders approve merger with Salini

+* Merged group to start looking at free float from next yr

-MILAN The shareholders of Impregilo IPGI.MI on Thursday approved the Italian builder's tie-up with its family-owned peer Salini to create a global player in the construction sector, with the merger to be finalized by the end of this year.
+MILAN, Sept 12 The shareholders of Impregilo on Thursday approved the Italian builder's tie-up with its family-owned peer Salini to create a global player in the construction sector, with the merger to be finalised by the end of this year.

 The merger will create a group focused on large civil engineering projects from roads to hydroelectric dams in over 60 countries, including the Middle East, the Americas and Australia.